DAZUMYT/BunnyExecuter/README.md

 ## Changes to be made in payload:

-    Change keyboard layout (default is set to 'us').
-    Change FILE_NAME to the name of the malware.
+    payload.txt = Change keyboard layout (default is set to 'us'). payload.txt = Change FILE_NAME to the name of the malware. payload.exe = replace this file with malware.

 ## Usage: